 section are complied with, but approval is not mandatory, and PUD is not a use of right.

-perimeter street right-of-way requirements as determined by city street standards and the major
+and interior street right-of-way requirements as determined by city street

 site such as topography, the character of the surrounding property, traffic movement, or adequacy